canonical/charmed-openstack-upgrader/docs/explanation/nova-data-migration.rst

 db archive_deleted_rows
 ~~~~~~~~~~~~~~~~~~~~~~~

 When an instance is deleted, an entry will still be kept in the active table but marked as **deleted**.
-This command will move those entries from the active table to the shadow table.
+This command will move those entries from the active table to the shadow table, and improve the performance of queries over the the active tables.

 db purge
 ~~~~~~~~

-This command will remove the entries in the shadow table.
+This command will remove the entries in the shadow table, and reduce the size of the database.

 On COU
 ------